fattorib/fast_sequential_scan/README.md

-# Linear Scan
+# Sequential Scan

-This repo contains two implementations of a linear/sequential scan.
+This repo contains two implementations of a sequential/linear scan.
 The scan we compute a recurrence of the form: $h_{t+1} = a_{t+1}\odot h_t + b_{t+1}$ where $h_t,a_t,b_t \in \mathbb{R}^n$.
 The motivation for this code stems from `Griffin: Mixing Gated Linear Recurrences with Local Attention for Efficient Language Models` which proposes a (diagonal) RNN with gated linear recurrences, Hawk.
-On TPU, the authors note that the tree-based parallal associcative scan actually obtains a slower runtime than a linear/sequential scan.
+On TPU, the authors note that the tree-based parallal associcative scan actually obtains a slower runtime than a sequential/linear scan.
 On GPU, [the same results seem to hold](https://twitter.com/SonglinYang4/status/1763598848130453728).

 # Installation